Mutant (Marvel Comics): Cheyarafim and Neyaphem

 Cheyarafim and Neyaphem first appear in Uncanny X-Men #429.
 According to the character Azazel, the Cheyarafim are a group of angel-like mutants who were the traditional enemies of the Neyaphem, a demonic-looking group of mutants who lived in Biblical times.
 The Cheyarafim were fanatics who had a strict, absolutist view of morality which led them into conflict with the Neyaphem.
 This escalated into a holy war, causing the Neyaphem to be exiled into an alternate dimension.
 What happened to the Cheyarafim after this has not been revealed.

-Angel and Icarcus are said to be descended from Cheyarafim, while Nightcrawler is supposedly the son of a Neyaphem, Azazel.
+Angel and Icarus are said to be descended from Cheyarafim, while Nightcrawler is supposedly the son of a Neyaphem, Azazel.

 Chimeras

-In the pages of "House of X and Powers of X," the Chimeras are genetically-altered humanoid mutants who are combined from the DNA of past mutants so that they would have combinations of their power set and also propagate the mutant population.
-Third generation Chimeras have a 10% failure rate making them unable to be warriors.
+Introduced in "House of X and Powers of X", the Chimeras are genetically altered humanoid mutants who are combined from the DNA of past mutants so that they would have combinations of their power set and also propagate the mutant population.
+Third generation Chimeras have a 10% failure rate, making them unable to be warriors.
 Fourth generation Chimeras have a corrupted hive mind.
-They were more common in Moira MacTaggert's ninth life where they were created in Mister Sinister's Breeding Pits on Mars.
+They were more common in Moira MacTaggert's ninth life, where they were created in Mister Sinister's Breeding Pits on Mars.

-Sometime after the "X of Swords" storyline, Mister Sinister created his first Chimera by splicing his own DNA samples with the DNA samples of an Arraki named Tarn the Uncaring.
-When the experiment proved to be a failure and the Quiet Council of Krakoa found out about it, Mister Sinister is undeterred in his next plans to research the Chimeras.
+Sometime after the "X of Swords" storyline, Sinister created his first Chimera by splicing his DNA with that of Tarn the Uncaring.
+When the experiment proved to be a failure and the Quiet Council of Krakoa found out about it, Sinister is undeterred in his next plans to research the Chimeras.

-During the "Sins of Sinister" storyline, Mister Sinister was in an alternate timeline where he caused all the Krakoans to become Sinisters like him.
-This enabled Mister Sinister to create his first generation Chimeras.